fgm/heisencache/README.md

 Heisencache is a Drupal 7 cache plugin.
 As such, it is implemented within a module package and is not a module itself.
-The sole role of the module is to provide an administrative UI.
+The sole role of the module is to provide an administrative UI at some point.

 Heisencache works by intercepting ALL cache settings and inserting itself as a transparent proxy in front of the other caches, which it invokes on behalf of the client code invoking cache operations.

+The plugin can be configured per-site by implementing a settings.heisencache.inc file in the site settings directory.
+Copy default.settings.heisencache.inc to the site settings directory, and edit it to add configuration of your choice, following the examples in that file.

 Configuration example
 ---------------------

 In order to do this, the Heisencache cache plugin must be inserted into the site settings file (settings.php) as the last cache setting.
-Typicall, this means settings should look like this, assuming Redis is used as the main cache plugin.
+Typically, this means settings should look like this, assuming Redis is used as the main cache plugin.